 - The state pension scheme for an autónomo could be less than if you worked for a company, so think about having additional private pension provision

-- Your completely depend on the income you generate, so carefully research what happens in the event you become ill and cannot work (there are some benefits available)
+- You completely depend on the income you generate, so carefully research what happens in the event you become ill and cannot work (there are some benefits available)

-- 20% of your income is retained quarterly and offset against you annual income return the following year.
+- 20% of your income is retained quarterly and offset against your annual income tax return the following year.

 How to register as self-employed/freelance